makeclean/FEneutroniCS/README.md

 The finite elements used here are the default tetrahedrons/triangular ones implemented in FEniCS.
-The matrix building and boundary condition handling is performed as described in [1], even if the (non-conforming) finite elements considered in this reference are different than the (conforming) ones used here.
+The matrix building and boundary condition handling is performed as described in [1], even if the (non-conforming) finite elements considered in this reference are different from the (conforming) ones used here.

-A basic one-group fixed-source example is presented, based on the Fletcher benchmark [2] benchmark, for which an extension to 3-D is provided.
+A basic one-group fixed-source example is presented, based on the Fletcher benchmark [2], for which an extension to 3-D is provided.
 Vacuum or fixed-flux boundary conditions can be applied.
 No multi-group nor criticality calculation example is provided for now.